k9k2/qSGD/README.md

 loss.backward()
 optimizer.step()
 ```
 where 'optimizer' is the SGD optimizer.
-Then, you can implement q-SGD simply re-writing these lines to the following lines:
+Then, you can implement q-SGD by simply re-writing these lines to the following lines:

 ```
 loss = F.cross_entropy(model_output, y, reduction='none')